Chad Hart, ISU Extension Grain Marketing Economist, provides a summary of the latest WASDE report.

-- Notify the insurance agent within 72 hours of the discovery of damage, but not later than 15 days after the end of the insurance period.
+Notify the insurance agent within 72 hours of the discovery of damage, but not later than 15 days after the end of the insurance period.
 A notice of loss can be made by phone, in writing or in person.
 Although drought loss is not immediate, farmers should contact their agent as soon as they feel a loss is present.

-- Continue to care for the crop using “good farming practices” and protect it from further damage, if possible.
+Continue to care for the crop using good farming practices and protect it from further damage, if possible.

-- Get permission from the insurance company, also referred to as your Approved Insurance Provider (AIP), before destroying or putting any crop to an alternative use.
+Get permission from the insurance company, also referred to as your Approved Insurance Provider (AIP), before destroying or putting any crop to an alternative use.

 Question: Who will appraise the crops and assess the loss?

 The crop insurance company will assign a crop insurance adjuster to appraise the crop and assess the loss.
 The insured farmer must maintain the crop until the appraisal is complete.
 If the company cannot make an accurate appraisal, or the farmer disagrees with the appraisal, the company can have the farmer leave representative sample areas.
 These representative sample areas of the crop are to be maintained – including normal spraying if economically justified – until the company conducts a final inspection.
 Failure to maintain the representative sample areas could result in a determination that the cause of loss is not covered.
 Therefore, no claims payment to the producer.

 Once appraised the crop can be released by the company to be:

-- Destroyed – through tillage, shredding or chemical means; or
+Destroyed – through tillage, shredding, or chemical means; or

 Used as silage or feed.

 Question: Once released, may I harvest my corn as silage for feed?

 Check with your crop insurance company.
-In a county where corn can be insured as grain only, the corn will be released, or harvested as silage and/or sold as feed.
+In a county where corn can be insured as grain only, the corn will be released, or harvested as silage or sold as feed.
 Any grain will be counted as production for your claim.
 In a county where corn can be insured as silage, the harvested silage will be counted as production.

 Question: What is the difference among insurance units?

 Many farmers have chosen to insure their crops using enterprise units in order to pay less expensive insurance premiums.
 Under enterprise units, losses are calculated by crop by county.
-Therefore all the corn planted by a farmer is a given county would be added together to determine a loss.
+Therefore all the corn planted by a farmer in a given county would be added together to determine a loss.
 If a farmer has chosen optional units, then losses are calculated by crop by field unit.
-Premiums are typically higher if choosing optional units, but a good yield on one field does not cancel out the loss on another field.
+Premiums are typically higher if choosing optional units but a good yield on one field does not cancel out the loss on another field.